Mescaline: History

+Studies of the potential therapeutic effects of mescaline started in the 1950s.
+It was studied as part of psychedelic-assisted psychotherapy by Walter Frederking by 1953.
+Aldous Huxley's book The Doors of Perception, about his experience with mescaline, was published in 1954.
 In 1955, English politician Christopher Mayhew took part in an experiment for BBC's Panorama, in which he ingested 400 mg of mescaline under the supervision of psychiatrist Humphry Osmond.
-Though the recording was deemed too controversial and ultimately omitted from the show, Mayhew praised the experience, calling it "the most interesting thing I ever did".
+Though the recording was deemed too controversial and ultimately omitted from the show, Mayhew praised the experience, calling it "the most interesting thing I ever did" and saying that it was "profoundly thought-provoking".

-Studies of the potential therapeutic effects of mescaline started in the 1950s.
+The mechanism of action of mescaline, activation of the serotonin 5-HT_{2A} receptors, became fully known in the 1990s.
+A serotonin 5-HT_{2A} receptor antagonist, specifically ketanserin, was first clearly shown to block the psychedelic effects of mescaline in humans by Matthias Liechti and colleagues in 2024.

-The mechanism of action of mescaline, activation of the serotonin 5-HT_{2A} receptors, became known in the 1990s.
+The history of mescaline was reviewed in the 2019 book Mescaline: A Global History of the First Psychedelic by cultural historian Mike Jay.